Why Campbell

 Campbell vs Los Gatos vs San Jose?

-Los Gatos sits south of Campbell with higher-tier LGSUHSD schools (Los Gatos High #89 California vs CUHSD's Leigh #83), in-city El Camino Hospital, and a tighter housing-stock spread.
+Los Gatos sits south of Campbell with higher-tier LGSUHSD schools (Los Gatos High #89 California vs CUHSD Leigh #83), in-city El Camino Hospital, and a tighter housing-stock spread.
 San Jose surrounds Campbell on three sides with a fragmented school district landscape (13+ K-8 districts) and a wider price range.
-Campbell is the in-between: walkable downtown Campbell Avenue, the Campbell Farmers Market regional draw, CUHSD's Leigh-attendance south side at near-Los-Gatos schools, and a modest price discount to Los Gatos for comparable single-family stock.
+Campbell is the in-between: walkable downtown Campbell Avenue, the Campbell Farmers Market regional draw, CUHSD Leigh-attendance south side at near-Los-Gatos schools, and a modest price discount to Los Gatos for comparable single-family stock.

-What's the structure of Campbell Union HSD?
+What is the structure of Campbell Union HSD?

 Does Lily Garipova speak Russian for Campbell transactions?